 - Does it help anyone in the long run?

 - Is this even good enough to publish?

-And just the minute I realize that I’m sounding like a crying baby or a bad trombone, I get even more frustrated at my burnout and just want relief.
+And just as I realize that I sound like a crying baby or a lousy trombone, I get even more frustrated at my burnout and just want relief.

 1. Get Another Hat

 I know that sounds crazy.
-It’s wearing all the hats and being responsible that’s generated a lot of the feelings.
-But bear with me; it’s a specific hat – the one you wear when you’re giving advice to someone else.
+It’s wearing all the hats and being responsible that’s generated a lot of feelings.
+But bear with me; it’s a specific hat – the one you wear when you’re advising someone else.